-Although the BLM marketing of the Horsethief Mesa area has been minimal due to the low number of facilities, many user groups locally use the area and know of it through word of mouth.
-Local businesses provide information about the Horsethief Trail and various online trail applications as well as people using social media platforms post photos, maps and information about the single-track trail.
+Marketing of the Horsethief Mesa area has been by local groups and organizations, national biking associations, travel websites, and is known locally by word of mouth.
+Local businesses provide information about the Horsethief Trail and various online trail applications as well as people using social media platforms post photos, maps and information about the existing single-track trails.

-Horsethief Mesa currently receives routine daily use in spring, summer and fall.
-There are no traffic counters installed to date.
-However, by observation of staff and local users it is known that Horsethief Mesa has become popular and may be sought out by visitors once they have decided to travel to Taos.
+Horsethief Mesa receives routine daily use in spring, summer and fall.
+Although no traffic counters have been installed, observation of staff, local users and private property owners, indicates that Horsethief Mesa is becoming more popular.
 Visitors from Colorado, Utah, Arizona, California, Canada, Texas, Oklahoma and other parts of New Mexico have been observed in the area.